 - the voice of your group in NCSS and social studies education; - the opportunity to relate local/state concerns to the larger membership of NCSS; - an appropriate means by which to model the democratic process in NCSS.

 Generating Resolutions

-- What are the significant issues that are worthy of NCSS attention or action at this time? - What issues have an impact on social studies educators at the local and/or state level? - What are the current and future priorities of NCSS?
+- What are the significant issues that are worthy of NCSS attention or action? - What issues have an impact on social studies educators at the local and/or state level? - What are the current strategic priorities of NCSS?